bump-sh/cli/README.md

 change**, you will need to add the `--fail-on-breaking` flag to your diff command.
 By default if the environment variable `CI=1` is present (in most continuous integration environment), the flag will be enabled.
-In that case you can disable to failures with `--no-fail-on-breaking` flag.
+In that case you can disable the failures with `--no-fail-on-breaking` flag.

 #### Public API diffs